 The second part of the solution is to improve the water tightness of the approach channel.
 The approach channel directs water around the earthfill dam and into the generating station.
 We will enhance the approach channel liner and improve drainage to prevent water from seeping into the foundation.

-The safety criteria established by BC Hydro and the project designers for the right bank foundation enhancements are consistent with the dam safety guidelines of the Canadian Dam Association and international best practices.
+The safety criteria established for the right bank foundation enhancements are consistent with the dam safety guidelines of the Canadian Dam Association and international best practices.

 Given the scope, cost and schedule implications of the proposed measures, the Site C Project Assurance Board sought validation from the Technical Advisory Board and two recently engaged international dam experts to confirm the solution was appropriate and safe.